I WAS UNBECOMING THEN

 I Was Unbecoming Then emerged as a standout piece of programming that heavily featured newcomers to the city’s theatre scene, all of whom knocked this project out of the park.
 Each song was perfectly in tune, and director Ilana Khanin exquisitely tapped into the show’s portraiture of mid-2000s girlhood (complete with velour tracksuits and rolled-down Uggs).
 I so hope for a remount in 2025.

-It’s a depiction of that late adolescent moment, but really without cliches about that time.
-It takes those relationships, emotions, struggles, friendships, and loves very seriously.
-The staging was very stark, very low-budget, but so smart using what they had, just a couple of white rugs and a couple of stand lights.
-The performers would speak to each other or directly to the audience and would often move in sync.
+It’s a depiction of that late adolescent moment, but really without cliches about that time… The staging was very stark… so smart using what they had… The performers would speak to each other or directly to the audience and would often move in sync.
 And this notion of them being on display brought a lot to the fore about that time of life, feeling like everyone’s looking at you — that’s what you want, but that’s also what you fear.

 Istvan Reviews